JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

 The following parameters need to be in ParticleEffects{}
 Parameter | Data Type | Info
 --------- | --------- | ----
-particle_xpos | X position of the particle particle_ypos | Y position of the particle particle_scale | Scale of the prticle loop | Loop the particle animation start_activated | Activate the particle animation immediately particleName | Name of the particle angles | Rotation of the particle, takes 3 values control_point* | Particle control point setting, takes 3 values.
+particle_xpos | string | X position of the particle
+particle_ypos | string | Y position of the particle
+particle_scale | float | Scale of the prticle
+loop | bool | Loop the particle animation start_activated | bool | Activate the particle animation immediately particleName | string | Name of the particle angles | vector | Rotation of the particle, takes 3 values control_point* | vector | Particle control point setting, takes 3 values.
 Replace * with the number of the control point

 ```
 "ParticleEffects"
 {
 	"1"
 	{
-		"particle_xpos"	"0"
+		"particle_xpos"	"r20"
-		"particle_ypos"	"0"
+		"particle_ypos"	"c0"
 		"particle_scale"	"1.0"
 		"loop"			"1"
 		"start_activated"	"1"